Amarshah4334/Amazon_Vine_Analysis/README.md

 The majority of reviews for Furniture product are 99.6% are Non-Vine.
  5 Star reviews: 99.7% of all 5-star reviews are non-Vine.
+The summary states there is bias, and the results support this statement.